 Witness large herds of wildebeest thundering across the savanna during the Great Migration in the Masai Mara.
 Come eye to eye with elephants in the Amboseli or Lake Nakuru flecked with thousands of flamingos.

 Beyond the world-famous safari parks lies a trove of coastal treasures.
 Visitors can snorkel and dive in fish-rich coral reefs, relax on pearly beaches, experience the melting pot of cultures and cuisines in Mombasa and Malindi as well as explore tropical islands steeped in Swahili history.
 To the east of this sweeping valley – visitors can climb the snow-cloaked equatorial peaks of Mountain Kenya.
 Hell’s Gate National Park harbors obsidian caves and hisses with natural geysers as well as hot springs.

 Witness the Great Migration at the Masai Mara National Park

-The park is famous for the Great Migration when thousands of wildebeest, zebra, and Thomson’s gazelle travel to and from the Serengeti, from July through October.
+The park is famous for the Great Migration when thousands of wildebeest, zebra, and Thomson’s gazelle travel to and from the Serengeti, from July through to October.
 In the Mara River, throngs of hippos and crocodiles lurk.
 The park is also known for providing excellent predator sightings thanks to its relatively large populations of lion, cheetah, and leopard – especially in the dry months from December through February.
 Plan your Kenya safari holiday and encounter the adventure.

 Kenya’s capital and largest city – Nairobi is legendary for its colorful colonial history.
 The Nairobi National Museum is a great one-stop to see exhibits on Kenya’s history, nature, culture and contemporary art.

 To see the wildlife without venturing far from the city centre – visit Nairobi National Park, home to Black rhino, lion, leopard, buffalo, zebra, wildebeest and cheetah.
 Within the park’s borders, the David Sheldrick Wildlife offers close-up encounters with elephant orphans.
 And no visit to Nairobi would be complete without popping into the Giraffe Centre near the famous Manor – where these long-necked beauties eat out of visitor’s hands.